ironhack-daft-ray/midterm_project/README.md

 ### Dashboard:
 * Data Visualization using Tableau
-* Dashboards based on specific requets from manangement
+* Dashboards based on specific requests from management

 ### Scripts:
 * Data retrieval and manipulation using MySQL